a11smiles/WellArchitected-OpenHack/guides/challenges/ch6/README.md

 * The ACHIEVE method should be adequately practiced by the team so that all components of Woodgrove Bank's infrastructure are identified.

+* The team should be prepared to discuss budgeting for Azure PaaS services.

+* The team should configure and demonstrate Blue-Green deployments using Azure Traffic Manager.

 * The Azure App Services should be configured to scale up **AND** down and with minimum instances.
 The team should be able to effectively communicate their reasoning for their configuration choices.

 * The Azure App Service configurations are not updated manually, but through via Azure DevOps pipelines.

 * The Azure App Service configurations are storing secure secrets (e.g. SQL connection string) in the Azure Key Vault.

+* The Azure App Services should leverage TLS 1.2.

+* The Azure App Services should have FTP/FTPS access disabled.

+* The Azure App Services for the API should only allow CORS requests from the public DNS of the web application.

 * The Azure App Services are configured for BCDR and high-availability.